 Surprisingly, self sabotage is quite common.
-In fact, according to this article, most of us engage in self-sabotaging behaviour from time to time.
+In fact, most of us engage in self-sabotaging behaviour from time to time.
 However, as shown in the article above, self-sabotage can range from common behaviour such as procrastination, drinking, or being too modest, to the extremes of addiction to drugs or self-harm.
 On this page I plan to explain not only why we self sabotage, but show you what can you do about it.

 You’ve heard the saying “You are your own worst enemy” and do you sometimes feel that?
 I know I’ve certainly experienced that feeling.
 Why is it that you can really want to be successful and happy and bring good things into your life but at the same time behave in a way that stops you getting what you want?
 What is behind self sabotage and why exactly do we sometimes do things contrary to what we want?